-A wise step while looking for used electric guitars would be to collect as much information about the instrument as possible.
-This should include knowledge about the serial number of the instrument, in case you want some additional information about it from the manufacturer, the modifications done to it, like replacement of pick-ups, strings, change in paint and so on.
-Secondly, it is important for you to ask (if buying from a private seller) why he wants to sell his guitar and if he purchased it new or used.
+This should include knowledge about the serial number of the instrument, in case you want some additional information from the manufacturer, the modifications done to it, like replacement of pick-ups, strings, change in paint etc. Also, it is important to ask (if buying from a private seller) why he wants to sell his guitar, if he purchased it new or used.

 Check the Condition of the Guitar

 As a beginner, you do not have to bother too much about the body, and hence can begin by selecting a solid body.
 Once you are thorough with basic lessons and ready for advanced learning you can choose some other body for your guitar.

 The point where the neck joins the body of the guitar is also important to check for cracks as it might result in the complete breaking of the guitar.
 Some scratches here and there on the surface or the finish of the instrument are not a major concern as they don't affect the sound quality.